-A vulgar cocked-out sequel about an ego-driven maniac who is always right.
-Die Hard 2 recontextualises the vulnerable hero of the first film, taking a guy who had the ability to weep for his failing marriage and transforming him into a flippant Schwarzenegger analogue.
-Although he shares a writer credit on Die Hard, screenwriter Steven E de Souza isn't interested in constructing a progressive, mutating, arc for this John McClane.
+A vulgar coked-out sequel about an ego-driven maniac who is always in the right.
+Die Hard 2 reconceptualises the vulnerable hero of the first film, taking a guy who had the ability to weep for his failing marriage then transforming him into a flippant monster in the Schwarzenegger mould.
+Although he shares a writer credit (with Jeb Stuart) on the first Die Hard, screenwriter Steven E de Souza isn't interested in constructing a progressive, mutating, arc for this John McClane.
 Die Hard 2 instead moves with the same mechanical grace as a mid-80s Austrian Oak film.
 In short, this McClane is an arrogant, insistent, prick.
-Die Hard posited a situation in which McClane fluked an inside track on the mayhem, thanks to his smarts, but mainly his geography.
-He was embedded.
+Die Hard posited a situation in which McClane fluked an inside track on the unfolding mayhem thanks, in part, to his street smarts, but mainly his physical geography.
+He was embedded in the panic.
 Die Hard 2 attempts something similar, but frames it on a hunch.

-Couple this aggressive intuition with a sequel think that demands every stake possible be raised into the heavens and you end up with a hero who spends the majority of the film seething and screaming at people.
-An interlude in which McClane accidentally roughs up a meek janitor, doesn't apologies, then shakes him down for airport blueprints is a particularly brutal structural grind.
+Couple this aggressive intuition with a sequel think that demands every stake possible be raised into the heavens and you end up with a hero who spends the majority of the film seething and screaming at the people around him.
+An interlude in which McClane accidentally roughs up a meek janitor, doesn't apologies, then shakes him down for airport blueprints is a particularly brutal structural grind, one completely at odds with the guy we met in the first film.
 Fortunately this overindulgence extends to everything in Renny Harlin's film.
-A tidal wave of invectives is matched by some truly nasty, brain haemorrhaging, violence.
-Die Hard 2 is unrestrained; an unreconstructed male wish fulfilment cranked all the way up.
+A tidal wave of invectives is matched by some truly nasty, brain haemorrhaging violence.
+Die Hard 2 is unrestrained; shoot-out wish fulfilment cranked all the way up and featuring an invincible middle-aged avatar.
 Harder also enjoys a particular kind of mystique in the UK thanks to some BBFC deletions made to the film on its original release.
-Trimmed for a 15 rating then incessantly beamed into my mind on pan and scan VHS, the unedited 18 edit - complete with icicle injury detail and gooey pistol wounds - still registers as wonderfully, gleefully, excessive.
+Trimmed for a 15 rating then incessantly beamed into my mind on a pan and scan VHS, the unedited, widescreen 18 edit - complete with icicle injury detail and gooey pistol wounds - still registers as wonderfully, gleefully, excessive.